SamirMarin/Sparkify_cassandraETL/README.md

 event_datafile_new.csv

 ## The ETL Pipeline
-Consit of 4 python this scripts process the data, create the tables, insert the data into the tables and test the tables with select queries
+Consits of 4 python scripts that process the data, create the tables, insert the data into the tables and test the tables with select queries

-> 1. create_event_datafile_new.py streamlines the data from event_data/* into single csv file event_datafile_new.csv which
+> 1. create_event_datafile_new.py streamlines the data from event_data/* into single csv file `event_datafile_new.csv` which
       contains the following columns:
 >>      artist, firstName of user, gender of user, item number in session, last name of user, length of the song, level (paid or free song), location of the user, sessionId, song title, userId